LEWES CROWN COURT

 MR. NARDECCHIA:

-I must admit I did not have that point precisely in mind, but I do not in
+I must admit I did not have that point precisely in mind, but I do not in any way

 challenge what your Honour has said.